Henry Richard Hoisington: American Madura Mission

 with no place to heathen books.
 By 1845, the number of schools were drastically increased to produce 4000 scholars, exclusive of separate boarding schools for boys and girls.
-Later, policies were changed like abandoning English education for vernacular education and combination of medical aid to the natives with its evangelical work—for this, several of members were trained as medical men.
+Later, policies were changed like abandoning English education for vernacular education and combination of medical aid to the natives with its evangelical work - for this, several of members were trained as medical men.

+Family life

+Henry Hoisington married Nancy Lyman of Chester, Massachusetts, on September 21, 1831.

+Henry Richard and Nancy Hoisington were survived by a son, Henry Richard Hoisington, 2nd (also a clergyman).
+They also three daughters, Sarah, Lucy, and Anna Maria.